Li Cao, Ph.D.

 Office: Education Annex 147

-Dr. Li Cao is an associate professor of educational psychology in the College of Education.
+Dr. Li Cao is a professor of educational psychology in the College of Education.
 He teaches undergraduate and graduate courses of Educational Psychology, Research Methods, & Program Evaluation for teacher education and UTeach programs.
 His research focuses on metacognition and self-regulated learning in the traditional face-to-face and e-learning environment.
-His recent publications include a book on teacher reflection, book chapters on the mixed-method research and educational technology applications in classroom, and journal articles on study strategy, student motivation, and self-efficacy.
-Prior to his appointment at UWG, Dr. Cao taught as an assistant professor at St. Mary's University in Minneapolis, Minnesota, part-time instructor at McGill University, Canada, and lecturer of English as Second Language in Chongqing University China.
+His recent publications include a book on teacher reflection, book chapters on the mixed-method research and educational technology applications in classroom, and journal articles on study strategy, help-seeking, student motivation, and self-efficacy.
+Prior to his appointment at UWG, Dr. Cao taught as an assistant professor at St. Mary's University in Minneapolis, Minnesota, a part-time instructor at McGill University, Canada, and a lecturer of English as Second Language in Chongqing University China.

 - B.A., Bachelor of Arts, Chongquing Jianzhu University (China), 1982